 As needed, secure your app projects, app deployments, and app data to ensure that security and privacy requirements for your apps are met.

-Also consider the execution identity of apps—whether apps run as the user or the developer.
+Also consider whether apps run as the user or the developer (the execution identity).

 Secure app projects